patvdv/sudo_controls/README.md

 # SUDO Controls
 SUDO Controls is a light-weight **SUDO fragments/rules** distribution & management framework which:

-* uses a **desired state** model: SUDO Controls pushes fragments from a master server onto client host and applies them according to the central configuration.
+* uses a **desired state** model: SUDO Controls pushes fragments from a master (or slave) server onto client host(s) and applies them according to the central configuration.

 * uses **SSH** as **transport** mechanism: SUDO Controls connects to client hosts through the secure path of SSH.